luslab/oz-bulk-rnaseq/G. Read Quantification.md

 SRR5483796	CTRL QoRTs_SRR5483796
 ```

-If there are technical replicates then merge at this point.
+If there are technical replicates then merge them at this point.
 QoRTs allows count data to be combined across technical replicates.
 See step 4 (chapter 9, page 15) http://hartleys.github.io/QoRTs/doc/example-walkthrough.pdf
 If there are no technical replicates (as with Nat Comms paper) then skip this step.

 ```bash